Walk Back in Time in Historic LeadvilleApril 9, 2023

 When you turn the corner into downtown from the north, the turreted Furman House is one of the first buildings you’ll see on historic Harrison Avenue.
 Privately owned, this home was built in 1895 and is an example of Queen Anne architecture.
 The United Services Organization, which entertained the troops, occupied the house during World War II.

-Next to it at 809 Harrison Avenue is the Visitor Center, a great place to stop, stretch your legs, and learn about all the fascinating things you’ll find in North America’s highest city.
+Next door is the Leadville/Lake County Visitor Center, a great place to stop, stretch your legs, and learn about all the fascinating things you’ll find in North America’s highest city.

 609 Poplar Street

-An impressive part of Leadville’s skyline is the strong spire of Annunciation Church, on the corner of East Seventh Street and Poplar St. The Unsinkable Molly Brown, of Titanic fame, and her husband JJ Brown were married here in 1886.
-In 1935 in this storied church, Leadvillites paid their respects to the legendary Baby Doe Tabor.
+An impressive part of Leadville’s skyline is the strong spire of Annunciation Church, on the corner of East Seventh Street and Poplar St. The Unsinkable Molly Brown, of Titanic fame, married JJ Brown there in 1886.
+In 1935 in this storied church, Leadvillians paid their respects to the legendary Baby Doe Tabor.

 Site of David May’s First Store